OHSEHOON99/OHSEHOON99.github.io/index.md

 I am a M.S. student in the Department of Civil and Environmental Engineering at Yonsei University, advised by Prof. Joon Heo.
 I am conducting research at the [Spatial Computing for Sustainable Infrastructure Laboratory (SCSI Lab)](https://scsi.yonsei.ac.kr/).
-My research focuses on Spatial Data Science, Geospatial AI, Remote Sensing, and 3D Point Cloud.
+My research focuses on Spatial Data Science, Remote Sensing, and 3D Point Cloud.
 I expect to complete my M.S. degree in the first semester of 2026.